 It's where I live.
 That's why I love to write Michigan poetry.
 In fact, I've written a complete book of poems about Michigan and the Great Lakes region, entitled Great Lakes Rhythm & Rhyme .
 Several of the poems from this book have been included on the MEAP test (Michigan Educational Assessment Program), which I consider to be a high honor.
-Please feel free to read and share these Michigan poems.
-See our permissions page.

 The first Michigan poem is about Isle Royale, where moose are apparently more plentiful than people.
 This poem is on page 33 of Great Lakes Rhythm & Rhyme.